Objective Design Standards (ODS) and Streamlined Project Review

 Multi-Family Building

 Getting approval for your housing or mixed-use project just got a whole lot faster.
-Oakland needs more housing — and lots of it — to meet our city's goals and help make living here more affordable for all.
+Oakland needs more housing to make living here more affordable for all.
 To help review projects more quickly and objectively, we've created a new Ministerial Design Review process, which reviews projects based on Objective Design Standards.

-We're cutting approval times and streamlining the application process — called "ministerial" review — for market-rate single family homes to multifamily buildings, along with a range of affordable or mixed-income housing projects.
-Learn more about these new standards below.
+We're cutting approval times and streamlining the application process — called "ministerial" review — for single family homes to multifamily buildings, along with a range of affordable or mixed-income housing projects.

 Objective Design Standards by Project Category